 My hands tend to get hot when I’m hiking uphill, but as soon as I turn around and start to go down, my fingers get really cold.
 These fleece-lined gloves keep them warm, and they are touchscreen compatible allowing me to take photos on my phone without having to take them off.

 A hat is especially important because you lose a significant amount of heat through the top of your head.
 This is a simple, versatile beanie that can be worn on any type of winter adventure and can be easily stuffed in your pack.

 Winter Hiking Footwear

 Wearing appropriate winter hiking footwear is super important for keeping your toes warm and your feet nice and dry as you walk through the snow.
 Here is what I wear on my cold weather hikes.

 Winter Hiking Boots

 Oboz Bridger Insulated Waterproof Boots

-The Oboz Bridger Insulated waterproof hiking boots provide essential traction, plenty of support, and contain 3M Thinsulate in order to keep your feet as warm as possible while winter hiking.
+These hiking boots provide essential traction, plenty of support, and are insulated and waterproof to keep your feet as warm as possible.
 With the high cuff, they also keep snow out making them a great option in wintery climates.

 Winter Hiking Socks